pekim/gobbi/docs-src/gvalue.md

-The gobject library's `GValue` type is represented by `gobject.Value`.
+The gobject library's `GValue` type is represented in gobbi by
+`gobject.Value`.

 See the [list](https://github.com/pekim/gobbi/blob/master/example/list/main.go)